arjunmehtaa/PokeFacts/README.md

 * The user can add the searched Pokémons to their favorites list as the favorite button is avilable on each card.

 ### Favorites Fragement
-* It shows all the Pokémons that the user has added in the past.
+* It shows all the Pokémons that the user has added to their favorites list in the past.
 * Favorite Pokémons are saved in a Room Database and can even be viewed even without an internet connection.
 * A Pokémon can be added to the user's Favorites Pokémons by clicking the Add to Favorite button on a Pokémon's card on the Home Fragment, Search Fragment and the Info Fragment.
 * A Pokémon can be removed from the user's Favorites Pokémons by unchecking the Add to Favorite button on a Pokémon's card on the Home Fragment, Search Fragment, Info Fragment and even the Favorite Fragment itself.